simon-derock/Portable-Server/README.md

 # Portable-Server
+***Developed by: PHILIP SIMON DEROCK P***

 ## Wireless Server Using an Old Laptop

-This project demonstrates how to transform an old laptop into a fully functional **Portable NAS Server**.
+This project demonstrates how to transform an old laptop into a fully functional **Portable Server**.
 The server is configured for wireless operation using Wi-Fi and mobile hotspots.
 It supports services like web hosting, file sharing, and real-time application deployment.
 This guide provides a comprehensive walkthrough of the server setup process, including installation, configuration, and service deployment.

 ---